-- Set up strong encryption for the transmission of all data (e.g., cardholder data) between your POS system and the POS service provider.
-The service provider should implement this by default.
+- Set up strong encryption for the transmission of all data, for example cardholder data between your POS system and the POS service provider.
+Your service provider should implement this by default.
 Ask your POS service provider or an online security consultant (with POS experience) for help if you are not sure what to do.

-- Do not use the default user name and password for your POS system (which was shipped with it), create a new user name and password that are unique to your business.
+- Do not use the default user name and password for your POS system, that was shipped with it.
+Create a new user name and a strong password that is unique to your business.
+Learn about creating strong passwords.

-- Always limit access to client data only to those employees who have a need to access it and are authorised to do so.
+- Limit access to client data to those employees with direct need to access it and are authorised to do so.
 Ensure all client data stored is encrypted, so even if it is compromised, criminals will not be able to use it.

 - Make sure your POS system is behind a firewall.

 What to do if things go wrong

 If you believe your POS system has been compromised or affected by malicious software, seek technical advice and:

 - Preserve evidence—ideally disconnect the affected system from your network but don’t switch it off.
 Identify and disconnect any suspect components, for example computers, terminal, then note any actions you take to limit the potential damage and preserve your system logs.

 - Contact your merchant bank or financial institution.

 - Report the incident to authorities—report the incident to your local police and we encourage you to report the incident to the Australian Cybercrime Online Reporting Network (ACORN).